 The Nikon 55-200mm f/4-5.6G ED IF AF-S DX VR Zoom Lens

-If you are an entry level photography and trying to keep costs as low as humanly possible then you could consider the best lens for wildlife photography Nikon d5300 cameras to be the Nikon 55-200mm f/4-5.6G ED IF AF-S DX VR Zoom Lens (Click here to check for product prices and availability).
+If you are an entry-level photographer and trying to keep costs as low as humanly possible then you could consider the best lens for wildlife photography Nikon d5300 cameras to be the Nikon 55-200mm f/4-5.6G ED IF AF-S DX VR Zoom Lens (Click here to check for product prices and availability).
 Being an extremely cheap, entry-level lens it should go without saying that the functionality of the lens is limited but in all fairness, its image quality is actually pretty decent.

 Again, it is a great zoom lens but this time it comes with a focal length of 55-200mm and the limited upper zoom can be a pain in some wildlife photography situations depending on what you are trying to do.
 That said, if you are just planning on using the lens for practice while walking around your local area then it can be ideal.